Need to produce the highest quality bent tempered glass?

 Here are three reasons why Glaston HTBS is your best choice

-- No changeover time
+- Zero tooling – no changeover time

-- Stay future-proof with upgrades
+- Increased capability and capacity with upgrades

 The future is around the next bend